What is 4-Way Matching & Why Is it Important for Invoice Processing?

 In fact, About 39% of invoices contain errors.

-Ensuring accuracy and consistency in manual data extraction can be challenging, as human error is a significant risk compared to automated systems.
+Ensuring invoice accuracy and consistency in manual data extraction can be challenging, as human error is a significant risk compared to automated systems.

 Typically, automated data entry boasts an accuracy rate of 99.959% to 99.99%.
 In contrast, the accuracy rate for human data entry ranges from 96% to 99%.